monix/monix-connect/README.md

 The Monix GCS connector is built on top of the
 [Google Cloud Storage Client for Java](https://github.com/googleapis/java-storage).
-The connector uses the A*pplication Default Credentials* method for authentication to GCS.
+The connector uses the *Application Default Credentials* method for authentication to GCS.
 This requires that you have the `GOOGLE_APPLICATION_CREDENTIALS` environment variable that points to a Service Account with the required permissions in order to use the